 Apply online and your IDP will be processed in 5 - 7* business days

-Mail in your application form and your IDP will be processed in 7 -10* business days
+Mail in your application form and your IDP will be processed and received within 7 -10* business days

 Visit your local RAC Travel & Member Service Centre to receive your IDP instantly.
 This is the fastest and most secure way to ensure you receive it before departure.

 An international driver's licence (also known as an international driver’s permit or IDP) allows you to drive overseas without further tests or applications.
 You will need an IDP to drive both cars and motorbikes.

 Anyone over the age of 18 with a full valid Australian driver's licence can apply.
 (No learner’s permits.)

 Please note, RAC doesn't provide international driver's licences to foreign visitors to Australia.
 If you’re a foreign visitor, please contact the Department of Transport.

 To apply for an International Driver's Licence, you will need a valid Australian driver's licence and a passport sized photo.
 Photos must not be older than 12 months and cannot be reused from previous IDP's.

 When applying online, you can upload a suitable passport photo sized image from a file on your mobile device or desktop.
 We will print this for you free of charge, when processing the IDP application.

 Only RAC and associated members of the Australian Automobile Association (AAA) are authorised to issue International Driver's Licences/Permit in Australia.

 You can apply for an IDP: